 Robin A. van der Meulen is a Partner in the New York office of Labaton Sucharow LLP, where she represents clients in complex antitrust litigation.
 Robin has over a decade of experience litigating a wide variety of antitrust matters, including price-fixing, monopolization, benchmark and commodities manipulation, pay-for-delay agreements, and other anti-competitive practices.

 The Legal 500 recommends Robin for excellence in the field of Antitrust Civil Litigation and Class Actions, describing her as "persistent, persuasive, and well-respected by peers and opponents alike" and naming her a "Next Generation Partner."
-She has been recognized as "Up and Coming" by Chambers & Partners USA and as a "Future Star" by Benchmark Litigation and has been selected to their "40 & Under Hot List" as one of “the best and brightest law firm partners" and someone who is "ready to take the reins."
+She has been recognized as "Up and Coming" by Chambers & Partners USA and as a "Future Star" by Benchmark Litigation.
+She has also been selected to Benchmark's "40 & Under Hot List" as one of “the best and brightest law firm partners" and someone who is "ready to take the reins."

 Robin was recently appointed to lead a class of end-payor plaintiffs in In re Bystolic Antitrust Litigation, a pay-for-delay case pending in the Southern District of New York.
 Robin is also currently representing end-payor plaintiffs in In re Generic Pharmaceuticals Pricing Antitrust Litigation, a massive case against some of the biggest drug companies in the world alleging price-fixing and anticompetitive conspiracies.
 Robin is leading another pay-for-delay case, In re Novartis and Par Antitrust Litigation, seeking to recover millions of dollars in overcharges relating to hypertension drug Exforge on behalf of end-payor plaintiffs.

 Prior to joining Labaton Sucharow, Robin was a Litigation Associate at Willkie Farr & Gallagher LLP, where she practiced antitrust and commercial litigation.
 She also served as a Judicial Intern in the United States Bankruptcy Court for the Eastern District of New York for the Honorable Elizabeth S. Stong.